AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 ## Service-specific recommendations for watched folders {#service-specific-recommendations-for-watched-folders}

-For all services, you should adjust the batch size and repeat interval of the watched folder so that the rate at which Watched Folder picks up new files and folders for processing does not exceed the rate of the jobs that can be processed by the AEM forms server.
+For all services, you should adjust the batch size and repeat interval of the watched folder so that the rate at which Watched Folder picks up new files and folders for processing does not exceed the rate of the jobs that can be processed by the AEM Forms Server.
 The actual parameters to use may vary depending on how many watched folders are configured, which services are using watched folders, and how intensive the jobs are on the processor.

 ### Generate PDF service recommendations {#generate-pdf-service-recommendations}